B.A. Michigan State University 1998

 J.D.
 Wayne State University Law School 2001

-Before joining WMU-Cooley, Professor Aiello was an associate with Bodman LLP.
-He represented financial institutions in the structuring, negotiation, and documentation of commercial and real estate loans, including construction and end mortgage loans, working capital arrangements, acquisition and mezzanine facilities, leveraged buyout financings, and agented and syndicated transactions.
-He represented several banks in complex real estate transactions, involving retail, office, residential, and office projects located throughout the United States.
+Before joining WMU-Cooley, I was an associate with Bodman LLP, representing financial institutions in the structuring, negotiation, and documentation of commercial and real estate loans, including construction and end mortgage loans, working capital arrangements, acquisition and mezzanine facilities, leveraged buyout financings, and agented and syndicated transactions.
+I represented several banks in complex real estate transactions, involving retail, office, residential, and office projects located throughout the United States.

-Professor Aiello’s interest in land use policy issues began early when, while still a student at Michigan State University, he was appointed to the East Lansing City Council and became its youngest member at the age of 20.
-Since then he has been involved in many state and federal political campaigns.
+Given my area of expertise and commitment to conservation, I have provided hundreds of hours of pro bono legal representation to land trusts in Michigan, assisting them with the acquisition of real property held for natural preservation.
+I also served as the original editor of the Michigan Model Conservation Easement, a project hosted by the Heart of the Lakes Center for Land Conservation Policy.
+My interest in land use policy issues began early when, while still a student at Michigan State University, I was appointed to the East Lansing City Council, becoming its youngest member at the age of 20.
+Since then, I have been involved in many state and federal political campaigns.

-Professor Aiello currently focuses his scholarship and service on issues that affect the LGBTQ community.
-He is an active member of the board of directors of Affirmations, Metro Detroit’s community center for lesbian, gay, bisexual, transgender people and their allies, where he served as president for four years and continues to serve on the executive committee.
-He is also a member of the LGBT Section of the State Bar of Michigan and serves as faculty adviser to the Auburn Hills campus OUTLaws.
+Currently, I focus my scholarship and service on issues that affect the LGBTQ community.
+I served six years as a member of the board of directors of Affirmations, Metro Detroit’s community center for lesbian, gay, bisexual, transgender people and their allies.
+In June of 2021, I joined the board of Stand with Trans, whose mission is to advocate, support and empower Transgender youth to be their authentic selves.
+I am also a member of the LGBT Section of the State Bar of Michigan.

 Articles (Law Reviews and Law Journals)